jeelion22/reuniteME-Backend/README.md

 # ReUniteME (BackEnd)

-This repository defines API endpoints for the ReuniteME platform, a web-based application designed to facilitate the reunion of mentally ill individuals and individuals in endangered situations with their families.
+This repository defines API endpoints for the ReuniteME platform, a web-based application designed to facilitate the reunion of person with mental health issues and individuals in endangered situations with their families.

 ## Table of Contents